SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: June 23, 2018 at 10:27:47 UTC_
+_Last Update: June 24, 2018 at 10:28:09 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
+For missing time slots on June 25th and/or after: Teen Titans Go!
-For missing time slots on June 24th and/or after: The Amazing World of Gumball, Teen Titans Go!
+For missing time slots on June 26th and/or after: The Amazing World of Gumball
 For missing time slots on June 30th and/or after: Craig of the Creek
 For missing time slots on July 1st and/or after: We Bare Bears
 For missing time slots on July 2nd and/or after: OK K.O.!
 Let's Be Heroes

 ## Known schedule

-### Saturday, June 23rd
-06:00AM The Amazing World of Gumball - The News; The Blame
-06:30AM The Amazing World of Gumball - The Guy; The Rival
-07:00AM The Amazing World of Gumball - The Misunderstandings; The Puppets
-07:30AM The Amazing World of Gumball - The List; The Roots
-08:00AM Teen Titans Go! - The Academy; The Art of Ninjutsu
-08:30AM Teen Titans Go! - Throne of Bones; Think About Your Future
-09:00AM Teen Titans Go! - Booty Scooty; Demon Prom
-09:30AM Teen Titans Go! - BBCYFSHIPBDAY; Career Day; Who's Laughing Now
-10:00AM Teen Titans Go! - Night Begins to Shine Special
-11:00AM Teen Titans Go! - Oregon Trail; Beast Girl
-11:30AM Teen Titans Go! - Bro-Pocalypse; Snuggle Time
-12:00PM Ben 10 - Ye Olde Laser Duel; Double Hex
-12:30PM The Amazing World of Gumball - The Friend; The Saint
-01:00PM The Amazing World of Gumball - The Society; The Spoiler
-01:30PM The Amazing World of Gumball - The Countdown; The Nobody
-02:00PM The Amazing World of Gumball - The Parents; The Brain
-02:30PM The Amazing World of Gumball - The Founder; The Schooling
-03:00PM The Amazing World of Gumball - The Intelligence; The Shippening
-03:30PM The Amazing World of Gumball - The Lady; The Fury
-04:00PM Cartoon Network Special - Lego Justice League: Cosmic Clash
-05:45PM The Amazing World of Gumball - The Brain
-06:00PM The Amazing World of Gumball - The Parents; The Founder
-06:30PM The Amazing World of Gumball - The Intelligence; The Schooling
-07:00PM The Amazing World of Gumball - The Origins; The Origins Part 2
-07:30PM The Amazing World of Gumball - The Re-Run; The Disaster

 ### Sunday, June 24th
-06:00AM The Amazing World of Gumball - The Brain; The Anybody
+06:00AM The Amazing World of Gumball - The Anybody; The Brain
+06:30AM The Amazing World of Gumball - The Parents; The Founder
+07:00AM The Amazing World of Gumball - The Schooling; The Intelligence
+07:30AM The Amazing World of Gumball - The Origins Part 2; The Origins
 08:00AM Teen Titans Go! - Cat's Fancy; Leg Day
-08:30AM Teen Titans Go! - Croissant; Dignity of Teeth
+08:30AM Teen Titans Go! - Dignity of Teeth; Croissant
 09:00AM Teen Titans Go! - I'm the Sauce; Spice Game
-09:30AM Teen Titans Go! - Accept the Next Proposition You Hear; Hey You, Don't Forget About Me in Your Memory
+09:30AM Teen Titans Go! - Hey You, Don't Forget About Me in Your Memory; Accept the Next Proposition You Hear
-10:00AM Teen Titans Go! - 40%, 40%, 20%; The Fourth Wall
+10:00AM Teen Titans Go! - The Fourth Wall; 40%, 40%, 20%
-10:30AM Teen Titans Go! - Garage Sale; Grube's Fairytales; A Farce
+10:30AM Teen Titans Go! - Garage Sale; A Farce; Grube's Fairytales
-11:00AM Teen Titans Go! - BBBDay!; Animals, It's Just a Word!
+11:00AM Teen Titans Go! - Animals, It's Just a Word!; BBBDay!
-11:30AM Teen Titans Go! - Two Parter Part 2
+11:30AM Teen Titans Go! - Two Parter Part 2; Two Parter Part 1
+12:00PM Teen Titans Go! - Beast Girl
 12:15PM Cartoon Network Special - Lego Justice League: Cosmic Clash
-02:00PM Clarence - Etiquette Clarence; Birding with Guyler; Clarencio Magnifico; Doodle Battle; Lonely Lonnie; Rainy Day
+02:00PM Clarence - Lonely Lonnie; Etiquette Clarence; Birding with Guyler; Clarencio Magnifico; Doodle Battle; Rainy Day
 02:30PM Craig of the Creek - Bring Out Your Beast; The Brood
 03:00PM Craig of the Creek - Monster in the Garden; Wildernessa
 03:30PM Clarence - Video Store; Anywhere but Sumo